This is a guest post by Jeff Dobbins, a New York City–based writer and tour guide, who is one of the best authorities on the city I know.

-Thankfully, half price tickets for Broadway and off-Broadway shows can be purchased at the TKTS booths.
-Currently, full price Broadway tickets cost $120-$160 each, so expect to pay $60-$80 “at the booth.”
+Thankfully, half-price tickets for Broadway and off-Broadway shows can be purchased at the TKTS booths.
+Currently, full-price Broadway tickets cost $120-$160 each, so expect to pay $60-$80 “at the booth.”
 Discount tickets are offered for same-day performances, and the selection and quantity vary daily.
-TKTS has a free mobile app, providing real-time listings of the shows and discounts that are offered.
+TKTS has a free mobile app, providing real-time listings of shows and discounts.
 There are three TKTS booths:

-- Times Square – 47th St (the island between Broadway & 7th Ave.)
+- Times Square – 47th St. (the island between Broadway & Seventh Ave.)

 - South Street Seaport – At the corner of Front and John Streets, near the back of 199 Water Street